CrabbyPete/watchible/README.md

 5. ##### Low cost
    The cost of the Watchible board is very low due to the low cost of the Quectel BC66 family of modem, which are specifically designed for NB-IOT.
 Cellular plans are available that are as low $10.00 for 10 years.

+You can buy the boards here: https://www.pcbway.com/project/shareproject/Watchible_NB_IOT_board_577fd496.html